 It is important to note that the financial requirement is still very much in place and the concessions only apply where the loss of income was because of coronavirus.
 Those who were not able to meet the minimum income requirement before 1st March 2020 will be in no better position.
 These individuals may need to consider alternative options or plan for a future application.

-This article was brought to you by Kirsty Tufrey, Immigration solicitor.
-If you have any immigration concerns or need help with obtaining a family visa, please call 020 7205 2115 or email Kirsty Tufrey.
+If you have any immigration concerns or need help with obtaining a family visa, please call 020 7205 2115 or use the form provided to request a call back.

 These materials and content have been prepared for the benefit of their viewers/readers.
 They are intended for marketing purposes only and are of a general nature and do not constitute legal advice applicable to any particular facts or circumstances.
 Kidd Rapinet LLP and/or the author(s) accept no duty of care, responsibility or liability for any loss or damage which you or any third party may suffer as a result of any reliance or use by you or they of these marketing materials and content, except to the extent it is not legally possible to exclude such liability.
 If you require legal advice on your own situation, please contact us so we can discuss how we may assist.